-The general rule of thumb is that it will take about a year to dry an inch of wood; thus, timber can take years before it is finally dry to the core.
+The general rule of thumb is that it will take about a year to dry an inch of wood; thus, timber can take years to finally dry to the core.
 You will then need to repair it.
 But thankfully, taking the reading will take a couple of minutes.

 Knowing the moisture levels in the wood may also help you detect cracks before they have a chance to become a problem.
-The moisture meter helps you know what levels are in the wood.
+The moisture meter enables you to understand what levels are in the wood.

 Things to look out for

+Solve the problem as soon as you can.
 If you do not quickly sort out cracks in wood, they are likely to spread.
-It is important to spot them far off or try avoiding them together if it is possible.
-Solve the problem as soon as you can.
+It is important to spot them far off or try avoiding them together if possible.

-The tricky thing with checks is that you can see some of them while you can not see others.
-You will find that wood dries along with growth rings rather than across the growth lines in most cases.
+The tricky thing with checks is that you can see some of them while not others.
+In most cases, the wood dries along growth rings rather than across the growth lines.
 Knowing when the wood will crack is almost impossible.